openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 ## Rule Action

-This binding includes rule action reconnecting the API - this action is valid for each type of thing (NAMain, NHC, NAHome...).
+This binding includes rule action reconnecting the API - this action is valid for each type of bridge (NAMain, NHC, NAHome...).

 Example: